excaliburjs/Excalibur/README.md

 Excalibur is a simple, **free** game engine written in TypeScript for making 2D games in HTML5 canvas.
 Our goal is to make it _incredibly simple_ to create 2D HTML/JS games, for folks new to game development as well as experienced game developers.
 We take care of all of the boilerplate engine code, cross-platform targeting (using [browserstack](http://browserstack.com/) 😎), and more so you don't have to.
 Use as much or as little as you need!

 Excalibur is an open source project licensed under the 2-clause BSD license (this means you can use it in commercial projects!).
 It's free and always will be.
 We welcome any feedback or contributions!
-If you make something with Excalbur, please [let us know](https://groups.google.com/forum/#!tags/excaliburjs/show-and-tell)!
+If you make something with Excalibur, please [let us know](https://groups.google.com/forum/#!tags/excaliburjs/show-and-tell)!

 # Get Started